Students awarded PhD, MPhil degrees, medals at PU convocation

 The governor said the development of nations was linked with education.
 He said the nations who spent their energies on education found respect and were ruling the world.
 He said the power, wealth and designations which could not serve humanity were useless.

 Vice-Chancellor Prof Niaz said PU administration was making efforts to bring PU among top 400 universities in the world.
 He said the government had organised meetings of all statutory bodies and senate’s meeting was held after 11 years for smooth functioning of university affairs.
-He said in five months, the university had promoted faculty members who were awaiting their promotions for many years and new appointments had been made following 100 per cent merit.
 He said PU administration was also focusing on training of teachers and staff and curriculum was being designed on modern lines.
 The administration had appointed heads of departments on seniority basis and for the first time, one man one post policy was being implemented, he said.

 The VC said, “PU has recently improved ranking in Asian universities 39 times and now it is amongst top 200 Asian universities for the first time.
 Next year PU’s ranking will improve further.”